jbohren/conman/README.md

     execution and passing data by pointers.
 It just does not allow the use case of clients running with different update policies (lower frequency, non-periodic triggering).
 How would you go about this?
+  * We want to be able to load controllers as plugins, and serialize their execution in a single thread.
+  * We want to create controllers with arbitrary hardware interfaces.
+  * We should trigger each controller with a dedicated, configurable timer event to allow each controller to have its own update rate.
+This timer event should be compatible with deployment in hard-realtime and simulated clock contexts.
+  * I'd stick with the current controller\_manager design and not deal with clock/timer issues, but rather push this responsibility downstream.
+It's not trivial to provide a solution that works well across different (realtime) OS's and simulation environments
+  * I'll detail a bit more (my view of) the timer approach suggested by Herman.
+    Consider a system with two Orocos components (two threads):
+    - The controller\_manager, whose thread is non-periodic, and has n event-triggered input ports.
+When a port is triggered, it executes some work (update a controller, read hardware ,etc.).
+Without external triggers, the controller_manager component does nothing.
+    - An OCL Timer component [1] configured with n timers which trigger the ports of the controller_manager.
+Note: You could also setup non-periodic update policies here if it made sense to your application.
+    An important thing to note with this setup is that although triggers come from outside the controller_manager, the actual work is executed _in_ the controller_manager thread, so no concurrency handling is required.
+I overlooked this benefit in my previous post (!!!).
+Relating to Jonathans's question on parallelism: there is none here, work is still done sequentially inside the controller_manager.

 * **Marcus Liebhardt**